- Academic Support

 I think you’ll find University College (UC) to be a very rich and diverse college with lots to offer.
 Our mission transcends the boundaries of traditional disciplines and our units and people contribute significantly to the richness and vibrancy of the university community in many, many ways.

 We touch the lives of up to 80% of all incoming freshmen, building the foundation for a successful college experience.
 We have minors, undergraduate, and graduate certificates that complement any major.
 Among our offerings, students will find programs that foster an advocacy for social equity and opportunities to build the skills and capacities necessary to encourage positive social change.
 We also feature programs that enhance understanding of leadership theory and the ability to apply leadership principles in virtually any academic or professional context.

-Each UC unit and academic program brings something unique and special to the college.
-However, we are bound by a common goal to foster adaptability, critical inquiry, and creativity within our students and to promote a sense of citizenship and social responsibility.
 We are proud of the richness and variety that we bring to the WKU family and look forward to increasing collaborations and partnerships for public good with those across our campus, our community, and, indeed, our world.

 Dennis K. George, Ph.D.